slynch66/Engineering_4_Notebook/README.md

 ### Assignment Description

 For this assignment we had to write a hangman game program.
 The 'MSP' stands for Man-Shaped-Pinata.
-The program first asks player 1 for the word, and then player 2 has to guess the word by entering different letters.
+The program first asks player 1 for the word, and then player 2 has to guess the word by entering different letters, just like the game hangman.
+The only difference is you can't guess the whole word at one time (unless you do some spicy stuff).

+### Evidence

+### Reflection